essiti n. exit; way out, solution; outcome, result; denouement

 ewangelin n. gospel.

+fa conj.
 Particle introducing questions; whether

 fáchus n. forearm, elbow; cubit